Fabi1080Coursera/PracticalMLAssginment/ExerciseQualityModel.md

 #Summary
 In the data were a lot of variables which had a lot of NAs.
 These were removed.
 Also the classes were a little bit unbalanced, so they were downsampled to be balanced again.
 Also variables which seemed to be unrelated to the classification goal were removed, as timestamps and usernames.
-Next, a simple random forest model with 100 trees and standard settings was trained to asses the variable importance.
-Then a more sophisticated random forest model was build with a k-fold cross validation of k = 10 and only using the 22 most important variables.
-The number of important variables to use was found by optimzing the testset accuracy.
-Finaly an accuracy of 99.15 was achieved on the validation set.
+Next, a  random forest model  was trained using cross valdiation to tune the number of randomly selected predictors parameter.
+Finaly an accuracy over 98% was achieved validated by the out of sample error estimation by the cross validation during training and on unseen data.

 #Repoducible Research